Bordeaux is one of the most interesting places to visit in Europe, but it isn’t exactly a budget-friendly destination.

 I have just written about Where to Buy Wine in Bordeaux and to Not Break a Bank.
 Get a list of the best wine shopping options in Bordeaux.

-Visit La Cite du Vin, the Bordeaux wine museum on the Bordeaux City Pass.
+Visit La Cité du Vin, the Bordeaux wine museum on the Bordeaux City Pass.
 However, remember that you will need to arrive before noon.

-Skip the line tickets to the Cite du Vin can be purchased online.
+Skip the line tickets to the Cité du Vin can be purchased online

 Use portable WiFi device in EU countries and connect up to 10 devices.
 Save on roaming fees.